FusuneOsu/Java-Go-Boom-Assignment/PART1.md

 4  | The first lead card determines the first player.                                | Y 5  | Deal 7 cards to each of the 4 players.                                          | Y
-6  | All players must follow the suit or rank of the lead card.                      | Y 7  | The highest-rank card with the same suit as the lead card wins the trick.       | N 8  | The winner of a trick leads the next card.                                      | N
+6  | All players must follow the suit or rank of the lead card.                      | Y 7  | The highest-rank card with the same suit as the lead card wins the trick.       | Y 8  | The winner of a trick leads the next card.                                      | N